The History and Usage of Traditional Panbo

 Chinese and Japanese Difference;

-While China have history of using panbo since Song Dynasty, also have a culture with similar product.
+While have history of using panbo since Song Dynasty, Japan also have a culture with similar product.
 Japanese call it tasuki, but it is quite similar and serves the same purpose.

 The main difference will be whether the sash crisscrossed at the back.
 Perhaps Japanese also have varieties of tying techniques like China's panbo.
 But just considering the most common and known style, Japanese tasuki will have a criss-crossed intersection before looping to the front, and Chinese only hooked at the back of the neck.